 So what can we do?
 Is there a way to build consensus and confidence while simultaneously improving the underlying quality of the decisions?
 Can we easily improve the outcomes?

-It’s not rocket science to do the job properly, but the application of good collaborative decision making process, with decision-making tools underpinning it, in this area is huge.
+It’s not rocket science to do the job properly, but the application of good collaborative process, with decision-making tools underpinning it, in this area is huge.
 Not only will the executives end up selecting a much stronger portfolio of projects that really support the company strategy, but they will be very confident in the way they communicate.
 Analytic Hierarchy Process, a transparent and collaborative decision making process, leads to a team with a clear understanding of what they are doing and WHY they are doing it.
 They are all pointing confidently in the same direction and are emotionally bought in to what needs to get done.

 So they deliver.

 And what’s that worth?
 Well, I recently heard one “decision making practitioner” with decades of experience assert that he sees investments in improved decision quality yielding a 1000-fold return.
 Before you begin your next project prioritization and planning cycle, therefore, stop and consider whether there is a better way.
-Challenge the traditional ways of selecting projects.